 Color pickers are among the most common tools used by designers because they let us quickly grab and reuse colors we see on our screens.

 Great for any designer, the ColorPick Eyedropper is a chrome extension that easily allows you to identify the Hex color code of any UI element you hover your mouse over.
 It's great for quick access to colors you gain inspiration from when browsing around online.

 Out of the many options out there, ColorSnapper proves the most popular color picker among our designers, and for good reason.
 This popular Mac app lets you quickly use a magnifying color picker on anything you see — online or off.

 Once you’ve picked a color, ColorSnapper stores it in the color panel for you to use later.
 Need to copy the color right now?
-Just click on the stored color and ColorSnapper will automatically copy it your clipboard.
+Just click on the stored color and ColorSnapper will automatically copy it to your clipboard.